 TAFE Queensland is committed to providing the highest quality of service to its students.

-To help with this, the Student Policies page has been provided to help you find information on your responsibilities as a student, along with our administrative processes, key timeframes, and useful forms or links that will help you in your time as a TAFE Queensland student.
+To help with this, the Student Rules and Policies page has been provided to help you find information on your responsibilities as a student, along with our administrative processes, key timeframes, and useful forms or links that will help you in your time as a TAFE Queensland student.

 Select the link below to access more information on the topic most relevant to you.

 - Student Fees

 - Credit Transfer, Articulation and Recognition of Prior Learning